 In 1939 Samuel Lewis, widower was living at Aldaf, Ninfield with Herbert Hammond, a jobbing gardener and his wife Beatrice.
 He is described as "incapacitated".
-Beatrice was his daughter (see below).
+Beatrice was Samuel's daughter (see below).

-Samuel Lewis is believed to have died in 1940.
+Samuel Lewis is believed to have died in 1940 in Hailsham.

 In 1901 Samuel and Miriam's son Thomas Lewis was still living at home, aged 19, he was a domestic gardener.
 Thomas married Nellie Mahala Munn in 1907.
 In 1911 they were living at Spring Cottage, Hooe.
 Thomas was now a "carter on a farm".
 They had two sons and a daughter

 - Maurice Lewis.
 Born 1907 in Hooe